Cut sheet ready

 Why does the same seed matter?

-The same seed with the same practice focus, level, count, guide style, hand cue, and theme recreates the same path order and labels.
-Change the seed when you want a new version.
+The same Seed with the same settings recreates the same path order, labels, geometry, ledger, and JSON.
+Change the seed when you want another version at the same focus and level.

 Why did my requested path count change?

-Cut paths is rounded and capped from 1 through 12.
-The summary and Path Ledger show the actual number of generated paths.
+Cut paths is rounded and limited to 1 through 12.
+Check the summary and Path Ledger for the actual number of generated paths.

 References: